CD-class naval drifter: Service history

-The drifters, though constructed in Canada, belonged to the Admiralty and were intended for use in British waters during World War I. However, in February 1917, the Royal Canadian Navy was informed that the drifters were to be transferred to Canada as part of the Admiralty's promise to support Canada's coastal patrol.
+The drifters, though constructed in Canada, belonged to the Admiralty and were intended for use in British waters during World War I. In February 1917, the Royal Canadian Navy was informed that the drifters were to be transferred to Canada as part of the Admiralty's promise to support Canada's coastal patrol.
 Canada had not been informed prior to this and had been sending crews to the United Kingdom in preparation for the vessels' arrival.
 Canada did not want the drifters as they could neither catch nor kill a submarine nor did Canada have the manpower to crew the ships.
 Further difficulties arose when more training would be required as the drifter-type fishing vessel was not used in Canadian waters, and there was a lack of knowledge of the technology in Canada.
 In response the head of the Canadian naval service, Rear Admiral Charles Kingsmill ordered the drifter equipment removed on Canadian vessels and the drifters rearmed as patrol boats.

 By October 1917, the Admiralty changed its position, requiring 50 drifters to be sent to British waters, with the remainder set aside for Canada.
 A further six were transferred from the Canadian allotment to the United States Navy as part of an exchange where two American torpedo boats and six submarine chasers patrolled off the Canadian Atlantic coast.
 Eventually, the British Admiralty settled on 42 drifters for Canadian service.
 Shortages of steel and marine fittings in Canadian yards led to delays.
 Further inexperience among Canadian builders in the construction of boilers and engines led to 42 of the former and 47 of the latter being built in the United States.
 Also affecting the construction was work stoppages and lack of workers after the American entry into the war as American shipbuilders began siphoning the work force with higher wages.
 After being completed the drifters being assembled in Quebec shipyards were sent to Quebec City to enter service and finish fitting out.
 The vessels began to arrive towards the end of 1917 with crews being sent from Halifax, Nova Scotia.
-29 drifters entered service at Quebec City before the Saint Lawrence River froze over.
+Twenty-nine drifters entered service at Quebec City before the Saint Lawrence River froze over.
 The remaining drifters at Quebec City that had not finished fitting out were laid up through the winter months.
 Three unfinished hulls were destroyed at Sorel on 19 June 1917.